chetanparma1/python_datacamp/course13_Interactive_Data_Visualization_with_Bokeh/chp04_putting_it_all_together_a_case_study.md

 # Chapter 04: Putting It All Together: A Case Study

 ## 01. Introducing the project dataset
 For the final chapter, you'll be looking at some of the Gapminder datasets combined into one tidy file called "gapminder_tidy.csv".
-This data set is available as a pandas DataFrame under the variable name data.
+This data set is available as a pandas DataFrame under the variable name `data`.

 It is always a good idea to begin with some Exploratory Data Analysis.
 Pandas has a number of built-in methods that help with this.
 For example, data.head() displays the first five rows/entries of data, while data.tail() displays the last five rows/entries. data.shape gives you information about how many rows and columns there are in the data set.
-Another particularly useful method is data.info(), which provides a concise summary of data, including information about the number of entries, columns, data type of each column, and number of non-null entries in each column.
+Another particularly useful method is `data.info()`, which provides a concise summary of data, including information about the number of entries, columns, data type of each column, and number of non-null entries in each column.

 Use the IPython Shell and the pandas methods mentioned above to explore this data set.
 How many entries and columns does this data set have?